 created by frequent usage producing a more-or-less followable path.
 Many are depicted as orange "use trails" on my

 Big Sur Trailmap.
-Of course their ease-of-use depends upon how frequently
+But of course their ease-of-use depends upon how frequently

-I've learned to choose my routes carefully - often by examining GoogleEarth imagery
+I've learned to choose my routes carefully, by examining GoogleEarth imagery

 before a hike to see where I should and

 should not try to go.
-Nearby clear areas often cannot be seen when inside the brush,
+Nearby clear areas often cannot be seen once inside tall brush,

 so for difficult situations I've plotted a route on